How do I get out of debt?

 Step Three – Speak to the experts

 Debt options can be a bit of a minefield.
 There is no magic way to get rid of all of your debts without putting money towards them.
-Even bankruptcy comes at a fee.
+Even bankruptcy comes at a fee but there are smarter ways to reduce your debt whilst giving you generous allowances to be able to budget for all the things that you and your family will need.

 Your advisor will be able to look through your situation and recommend the best debt solution for you.
 These will include:

-Scottish Trust Deed – There is no such thing as a Scottish IVA, if you are in Scotland you will need to look into a formal solution called a Scottish Trust Deed.
+Scottish Trust Deed – If you are in Scotland you will need to look into a formal solution called a Scottish Trust Deed.
 These are similar to the IVA offered in England and Wales.
+The Trust Deed is a legal agreement between you and your creditors, in which you agree to repay an affordable amount each month to clear your unsecured debts over a period of 4 years.

 Bankruptcy – Often seen as a last resort, bankruptcy will write off 100% of your debts although it will not allow you to keep assets such as your mortgaged house, in normal circumstances.